jdoleary/Spellmasons/docs/TasksCurrent.md

 - when you have all spells you stop getting perks?
 - Connect is targeting self when there is another enemy available, see Reyna's picture in #general
-- clicking on upgrade spawns your player where you click : add a delay
 - left off at "(sorry for my bad english i'm french) if you skip your turn before placing your character it will do the mob turn and after some skip you will die.")